Michael S. North

 New York, NY 10012

-Michael S. North is Assistant Professor of Management and Organizations at New York University Stern School of Business.
-For several years he taught the Stern undergraduate core course “Management & Organizations,” for which he also served as Course Coordinator.
-He currently teaches the Stern full-time and part-time MBA core course, “Leadership in Organizations."
+Michael S. North is an Associate Professor of Management and Organizations (with tenure) at New York University Stern School of Business.
+For several years he taught and coordinated the Stern undergraduate core course “Management & Organizations.”
+He currently teaches the core course “Leadership in Organizations” in the Stern part-time MBA and executive MBA programs, as well as the full-time MBA core course “Leadership," for which he also serves as Course Lead.

 Prior to joining NYU Stern, Professor North completed a two-year postdoctoral position at Columbia University.
 He received his B.A. in Psychology from the University of Michigan, and his Ph.D in Psychology and Social Policy from Princeton University.
-Among other accolades, he has been named, globally, a "Best 40-Under-40 MBA Professor" by Poets and Quants, a "Top 50 Best Undergraduate Business School Professor" by Poets and Quants, and a "Rising Star" by the Association for Psychological Science.
+Among other accolades, he has been named, globally, a "Best 40-Under-40 MBA Professor," a "Top 50 Best Undergraduate Business School Professor," and a "Favorite MBA Professor of the Class of 2023" by Poets and Quants, a "Rising Star" by the Association for Psychological Science, and an Elected Fellow of the Society of Experimental Social Psychology.

 Ph.D., Psychology and Social Policy